ryan-at-cypress/cypress-react-task/README.md

 A simple todo list app for testing Cypress Test Runner, Cypress Dashboard, and CircleCI.

-You can see the app in action on GitHub Pages: https://ryan-dan-coleman.github.io/cypress-react-task
+You can see the app in action here: https://ryan-dan-coleman.github.io/cypress-react-task

 ![image](https://user-images.githubusercontent.com/41104519/110530390-60d0d980-80e8-11eb-849d-ec13732b0eb6.png)